nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 				<div class="section-text">
 					<div class="section-t">Cloud-based B2B ecommerce platform</div>
 					<div class="section-descr">
-						The main advantage of Cloud in B2B ecommerce is that it gives the opportunity to eliminate infrastructural limitations on business growth.
-This affects pretty much every department within a company from marketing to finance and logistics.
-Instant on-demand scaling makes execution of marketing campaigns a whole lot easier, while transparent budgeting positively affects every stage of budget planning and accounting.
-Low maintenance and fast upgrades only add on to the list of improvements.In addition, it allows you to adopt or develop completely new business models, like rapidly expanding distributor networks, for instance.
+						By using a cloud in B2B ecommerce, businesses are able to eliminate infrastructural limitations that hinder business growth.
+With this limitation removed, departments can grow and adapt as fast as they need to.
+With instant, on-demand scaling, marketing campaigns can be executed as fast as they need to, while transparent budgeting allows for easier budget planning and accounting.
+Plus, with fast upgrades and low maintenance, time can be spent on tasks that affect the bottom line, such as developing new business models or expanding distributor models.
 					</div>
 				</div>
 				<div class="section-img">